jonseymour/12coins/README.md

 according to the lower bit of the coin id for the first 8 coins and with the negation of the 2nd lowest bit for the remaining 4 coins.

-Some solutions aren't readily indexed because LLL, HHH and EEE are all valid solutions.
-To convert such a solution (such as 83235379649) into a readily indexed soltion (in this case 83235379605) add a --flip option to produce a solution such that LLL, HHH and EEE are all invalid weighings.
+Some solutions aren't readily indexed because LLL, HHH are both valid solutions.
+To convert such a solution (such as 83235379649) into a readily indexed soltion (in this case 83235379605) add a --flip option to produce a solution such that both LLL, HHH are all invalid weighings.
 So:

 	echo 83235379649 | ./tools  --decode --reverse --flip